wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/traffic-manager/traffic-manager-point-internet-domain.md

 <properties
-   pageTitle="Point a company Internet domain to a Traffic Manager domain | Windows Azure" description="This article will help you point your company domain name to a Traffic Manager domain name." services="traffic-manager" documentationCenter=""
+   pageTitle="Point a company Internet domain to a Traffic Manager domain | Azure" description="This article will help you point your company domain name to a Traffic Manager domain name." services="traffic-manager" documentationCenter=""